etsuko-io/self-org-maps/README.md

 # Self Organizing Maps

 This app takes an image and transforms it into a new image, containing the original colors of the input image, but organized by color.
+The process is based on the self-organizing maps algorithm by Teuvo Kohonen.